MichaelBerry-CyberPro/Azure-Cloud-Security-Monitoring-with-Sentinel-Intergration/README.md

 EventID 4625 will populate every failed log in attempt from any user attempting to log in including the VM Owner.
 Down below where my results:

+Next we are going upload geographical data so that sentinel will create a visualization for us.